 MEMBRAFLOW - Solutions

-Membrane filtration for the chemical industry
+Membrane Filtration for the Chemical Industry

-The special requirements of chemical processes for filtration
+The specific filtration requirements of chemical processes

 Chemical processes provide Extreme requirements to separation technology.
 Aggressive acids and alkalis, organic solvents, abrasive solids or highly viscous streams bring conventional systems quickly reach their limits.
 The consequences are serious: high energy consumption due to increasing filtration resistance, frequent production interruptions for cleaning and maintenance and the loss of valuable intermediate products.